JdotCarver/MHWS-MultiDetect/README.md

 <details>
 <summary><h2> Give me the Short version </h2></summary>

-- The game has an internal tracker of the player's state.
+- The game has an internal tracker of the player's situation.
-- This script reveals every single state change.
+- This script reveals every single situation change.
-- Since only some scenarios are ban worthy (say playing Arena Quests = High chance of Ban, Offline = Low Chance of ban), your mod can use that information to only activate itself in the scenarios that you have set as safe.
+- Since only some situations are ban worthy (say, playing Arena Quests = High chance of Ban, Offline = Low Chance of ban), your mod can use that information to only activate itself in the situations that you have set as Safe. :)
 </details>
 <details>
 <summary><h2> I want the Long Version </h2></summary>